DOORM4T/foundry-digitalocean/README.md

 ```

 You can do the same for the `destroy.sh` script.
 Note that its input prompts differ slightly from the `deploy.sh` script when creating an input file of your own for it.

+#### Resizing your droplet

+You can resize your droplet via the DigitalOcean dashboard.

+Alternatively, you can destroy your existing infrastructure, edit `droplets.tf` to change the `size` parameter to the desired droplet size, then re-run the `deploy.sh` script.

+Be wary of the costs associated with different droplet sizes.

+#### Firewall rules

+You can update the firewall rules for your droplet via the DigitalOcean dashboard.
+The firewall name is `foundry_droplet_firewall`, and is associated with your droplet by the `FoundryVTT` tag.

+Alternatively, you can destroy your existing infrastructure, edit `droplets.tf` to change the `foundry_droplet_firewall` resource to the desired firewall rules, then re-run the `deploy.sh` script.

 ## What's Next?